Grammar and Proofreading

 Use who or whoever when the word functions as the subject of a clause.

-- whoever is the subject of the clause “whoever is next”
+- I’ll help whoever is next.
+(Whoever is the subject of the clause “whoever is next”)

 Use whom or whomever when the word functions as the object of a phrase.